00111110/00111110/README.md

 ### Trust Me, I’m a Frontend Developer 👨🏻‍💻
 - 💪  I’m currently working on something cool
-- 🎓  I’m currently learning Angular
+- 🎓  I’m currently learning React
 - ⚡  I like to explore new technologies